Analysis | Why China’s Bond Market Is About to Get Less Exotic

 1. Why is this important?

 All indexes, like the S&P 500, track the value of a designated group of financial instruments.
 The Bloomberg Barclays index currently covers $54.9 trillion in debt.
-Over a 20-month period beginning in April, it will add some of China’s sovereign bonds and those of its policy banks.
+Over a 20-month period that began April 1, the index is adding some of China’s sovereign bonds and those of its policy banks.
 (The three policy banks finance state projects and economic and trade development.)
-Upon completion, 364 Chinese securities will account for 6.1 percent of the index.
+Upon completion, 356 Chinese securities will account for more than 6 percent of the index.
 The yuan-denominated notes will form the fourth-largest currency component behind the dollar, euro and yen.
 (Bloomberg LP is the parent of Bloomberg News.)

 2. What does it mean for China?